MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 }
 ```

-`ShadowCubeApp::Update()` function is called before `App::Render()` call to update shader uniforms:
+`ShadowCubeApp::Update()` function is called before `App::Render()` to update shader uniforms:
-- Scene uniforms structure is created with eye and light positions calculated in `ShadowCubeApp::Animate` function.
+- Scene uniforms structure is created with eye and light positions calculated in the `ShadowCubeApp::Animate` function.
 - Cube and Floor mesh uniform structures are created separately for Final and Render passes:
-  - Shadow pass MVP matrix is calculated from the light point of view using `m_light_camera.GetViewProjMatrix()`
+  - The Shadow pass MVP matrix is calculated from the light's point of view using `m_light_camera.GetViewProjMatrix()`, and the
-    and the shadow-MVPx matrix is not used for shadow-map rendering, so it is set to zero matrix.
+    shadow-MVPx matrix is not used for shadow-map rendering, so it is set to a zero matrix.
-  - Final pass MVP matrix is calculated from the observer point of view using `m_view_camera.GetViewProjMatrix()`.
+  - The Final pass MVP matrix is calculated from the observer's point of view using `m_view_camera.GetViewProjMatrix()`.
+The
-    The shadow-MVPx matrix is used to calculate current pixel coordinates in the shadow-map texture, so we use
+    shadow-MVPx matrix is used to calculate current pixel coordinates in the shadow-map texture, so we use the MVP matrix used
-    MVP matrix used during shadow pass rendering multiplied by coordinates transformation matrix to convert
+    during the shadow pass rendering multiplied by the coordinates transformation matrix to convert from homogeneous [-1, 1] to
-    from homogenous [-1, 1] to texture coordinates [0,1].
+    texture coordinates [0,1].

 All uniforms are set directly to program argument binding with `rhi::ProgramArgumentBinding::SetRootConstant(...)` method.